shankarganesh1234/shankarganesh1234.github.io/index.md

 });
 ```

-# Advantage of prefix
+# Advantage of subspace

 When writing records, there may be a scenario when you need to read ALL the keys.

-Always writing a record with a pre-defined prefix helps reading all the records, with a readRange operation.
+Always writing a record with a pre-defined subspace helps reading all the records, with a readRange operation.

 ```
+Subspace subspace = new Subspace(Tuple.from("tsdb"));

 // assuming variables are initialized elsewhere db.run((Transaction tr) -> {
-  byte[] key = Tuple.from("dailyPageCount", yyyy, mm, dd, pageId).pack();
+  Tuple tuple = Tuple.from(yyyy, mm, dd, hour, minute);
   byte[] value = Tuple.from(count).pack();
-  tr.set(key, value);
+  tr.set(subspace.pack(tuple), value);
   return null;
 });
 ```